JustinSalvi/Active-Directory/README.md

-# How to Setup a Basic Home Lab Running Active Directory (Oracle VirtualBox) | Add Users w/PowerShell
+# How to Setup a Basic Home Lab Running Active Directory with Oracle VirtualBox and Automating User Creation via Powershell!

 ## Project Summary